 Dg 791 had a somewhat uneventful working life with the NZR, and it too continued to operate until 1983 when it was purchased by the Weka Pass Railway.
 Dg 791 was quickly put to work once the Weka Pass Railway began operating trains in 1984, and is currently in the process of being repainted.

-Dg 791 is currently in service and is presently used as a backup for A 428 on Public Running Days.
+Dg 791 is currently in service.
 Dg 791 is also available for charter.

 Dsa 276, an ex-New Zealand Railways shunting locomotive was built by Mitsubishi Heavy Industries, Japan, in 1967.
 The class was used for heavy shunting work throughout New Zealand.
 The Mitsubishi Dsa’s were the most modern and best equipped of the Dsa family, with 315 hp Caterpillar diesel engines and Twin Disc torque converters.
 276 operated in various locations around the South Island (notably Timaru) from 1967 to 1988, so the sight of it shunting and running on a rural Canterbury preserved line is entirely justified.